 Where: Haleiwa Ali'i Beach Park, North Shore Oahu

-Holding Period: November 26 - December 7, 2024.
+Holding Period: November 29 - December 7, 2025.

-The HIC Haleiwa Pro is part of the World Surf League's Qualifying Series, and the event showcases the island's top-tier competitors in one of the most iconic North Shore surf spots.
+The Haleiwa Pro is part of the World Surf League's Qualifying Series, and the event showcases the island's top-tier competitors in one of the most iconic North Shore surf spots.

 The waves at Ali'i Beach break close to shore, making the competition even more exciting to watch.
 Plus, it's right in Haleiwa Town, just west of Haleiwa Boat Harbor - a super convenient location!

-The Eddie Big Wave Invitational
+Eddie Aikau Big Wave Invitational 2025/2026

 What: Invitation-Only Big Wave Surf Contest in memory of Eddie Aikau